 Thursday March 12th 1-2pm

 Dr Louise McHugh is a faculty member and Marie Curie fellow at the School of Psychology in University College Dublin.
-Dr McHugh’s research interests are centered on the experimental analysis of language and cognition from a behaviour analytic and Relational Frame Theory perspective, including especially the development of complex cognitive skills such as perspective-taking and the process-level investigation of behavioural and cognitive psychotherapies including Acceptance and Commitment Therapy.
+Dr McHugh’s research interests are centred on the experimental analysis of language and cognition from a behaviour analytic and Relational Frame Theory perspective, including especially the development of complex cognitive skills such as perspective-taking and the process-level investigation of behavioural and cognitive psychotherapies including Acceptance and Commitment Therapy.

 Her talk as part of the series will focus on a bottom up approach to the self and mindfulness.
 The self is a concept that is widespread in modern psychology and has played either a central or supporting explanatory role in several major theoretical approaches to human behaviour including psychodynamics, humanism and positive psychology.
 Despite the popularity of ‘self’ as an explanatory concept within these approaches, however, it has arguably remained ill-defined in operational terms.
-Recently, however, a strand of behavioural psychology, namely Contextual Behavioral Science (CBS), has emerged that has begun to provide an account of human language and cognition characterised by precision, scope and depth.
+Recently, however, a strand of behavioural psychology, namely Contextual Behavioural Science (CBS), has emerged that has begun to provide an account of human language and cognition characterised by precision, scope and depth.
 From this perspective only humans have a sense of self.
 This is because only humans have language.
 In order to have a sense of self, a creature must be a language-user and only humans are language users.
 So what is language and what does it mean to be a language user?
 The current talk will address these questions and demonstrate to the audience why the CBS approach to the self has important implications for training socially important skills such as perspective taking, self-compassion and mindfulness.

 The Psychology of Homicidal Behaviour.

 Dr Daniel Boduszek - Associate Professor in Criminal Psychology, University of Huddersfield